emit-js/emit/README.md

 We aim to standardize an event emitter API with features like async listeners and return value signalling.

-We prescribe a pattern where libraries expose a single function that receives a single event emitter.
-The end user uses library functions to compose their event emitter in any way they please.
+The end user composes their event emitter using "emit composer" functions that receive an event emitter as a single argument and have no return value.

-Libraries are completely decoupled within npm (even when they depend on each other).
-The end user is in full control over package versioning.
+Composers are completely decoupled within npm (even when they depend on each other).
+The end user is in full control over package versioning and emitter composition.

 ## Emit